Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

-A Character may only make a single Basic, Normal, or Skill Action on their turn.
+A Character may only make a single Basic or Skill Action on their turn.

 The Character tries to get down and out of sight.
 They gain an automatic success on Stealth checks.
-They no longer have a front arc and therefore cannot make Ranged Attacks and lose one success on Awareness checks.
+They cannot make shooting Attacks and always lose one success on Awareness checks.
 A Character may not Hide if they are in Melee.
 They cannot take any other Actions while Hiding until their next turn.
 If they are engaged in Melee, they immediately lose all benefits of hiding.

 The Character may move to an adjacent zone.
-If they enter Melee, they may make a Melee or Ranged attack.
+If they enter Melee, they may make a Melee or Shooting attack.

 Reposition and Ready Melee Attack

-The Character may move to an adjacent zone, and if an enemy enters melee with you before the end of the Round, they may make a Melee Attack.
+The Character may move to an adjacent zone, and if an enemy enters melee before the end of the Round, the Character may immediately make a Melee Attack.

 The Character makes two Reposition Actions, but in their haste they sacrifice a lot.
-The Character may not benefit from Cover in your Zone or Stealth, though enemies still need to roll Eyes of Horus to shoot them, and they gain cover from intervening Zones.
+The Character may not benefit from Cover in their Zone or Stealth, though enemies still suffer the normal effects from intervening Zones.
 Their Melee Defense is reduced to 0.
 They may not Rush if they begin their turn in Melee.
 They may not make Attacks until their next Turn.

 The Character makes a Skill Check.
 They may not attack this Round.